Associate Dean and Professor of Music, Choral Conducting

 A native of Richmond, Utah, Larson sang with his parents and six siblings across the U.S. After living two years in Eastern Europe and serving as a professional interpreter/translator in Romanian, he sang as tenor soloist and chorus member with the USU Chamber Singers under the Howard Choral Scholarship, and with the BYU Singers in numerous recording sessions and television broadcasts, including premier recordings of Eric Whitacre's choral music, in addition to numerous concerts across the United States, the UK, Israel and Jordan.
 He has sung in many solo and chamber recitals at Stetson University, and he sang two seasons with the professional early music ensemble Musica Reservata.
 He was a soloist with the University of Illinois Chorale, and he has sung the roles of Neville Craven in The Secret Garden, Ivan Stepanovich in the Russian Opera The Music Shop and various other musical theater roles.
 He most recently studied voice with Barrington Coleman and Arden Hopkin.
-His formative vo cal instruction was carried out by Cynthia Dewey and Marta Rigby.
-He has been a guest chorister four times with the Mormon Tabernacle Choir.
+His formative vocal instruction was carried out by Cynthia Dewey and Marta Rigby.
+He has been a guest chorister four times with the Tabernacle Choir at Temple Square.

 He served two seasons as an artist faculty member at the New York State Summer School of the Arts.
 He has taught voice at Parkland College in Illinois and for the USU extension program.
-His voice studio at Stetson University produced singers who performed leading operatic roles in the Stetson Opera Theatre, won local competitions and who have completed doctorates in vocal performance.
+His voice studio at Stetson University produced singers who performed leading operatic roles in the Stetson Opera Theatre, won local competitions and who have completed graduate work in vocal performance.

 His professional memberships include the Pi Kappa Lambda honor society, ACDA, NCCO, FMEA/FVA and CMS.
-Larson is active in his church, serving as the DeLand, Florida Stake President over a congregation of nearly 4,000 members.
-He resides in DeLand with his wife.
-They have four children, the oldest married, the second on a church mission in Brazil, and the younger two still at home.
+Larson is active in his church, serving as the DeLand Florida Stake President over combined congregations totaling nearly 4,000 members.
+He resides in DeLand with his wife, and only one of their four children is still at home.